oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/get-started/get-started.md

 -->
 ### Objectives

--   For this workshop we will learn how to login to a tenancy provided by the **Global Oracle Solution Center**.
+-   For this workshop we will learn how to login to a tenancy provided by the **Global Oracle Solutions Center**.

 ### Prerequisites